signifly/laravel-travy/README.md

-# Laravel Travy - A modular vue-based administration tool
+# Laravel Travy - A Modular Vue-based Administration Tool

 The `signifly/laravel-travy` package allows you to configure an administration tool using code driven configuration.
 It works entirely as a standalone API that needs to be associated with the Vue SPA equivalent package.